Qucs/qucs-manual/README.md

 Qucs executable has two commands:

-- `qucs -icon` (based on the work of cnovak)
+- `$ qucs -icon`:

-- `qucs -doc`
+The command generates all the icons of the registered components as `.png` into the `./bitmaps_generated/` directory.

-The first generates all the icons of the registered components as `.png` into the `./bitmaps_generated/` directory.
+- `$ qucs -doc`

-The second generares the following:
+The command generares the following text files:

 - `caterories.txt` containig the name of the caterories (same order as in Qucs)
   - `./[first category]/`